zehome/MLVPN/doc/source/what_is_mlvpn.rst

 Non equivalent links (3G/4G and *DSL or WIFI and *DSL)
 ======================================================

+Note: make sure you set the bandwidth_upload on each link, otherwise each link will only receive as much traffic as the slowest link can handle.

 mlvpn can aggregate very different links if reordering is enabled.

 If you have a high latency 3G/4G link and a DSL connection, then